Nutrition Tips for Vegans and Vegetarians

 This is not medical advice.
 Please consult a physician about any of your pregnancy questions and concerns.

-Introduction: There is SO much false information on the internet, it’s ridiculous.
+There is SO much false information on the internet, it’s ridiculous.
 Besides that, we have all fallen victim to believing the urban legends that are told to us by friends and family.
 It’s easy for a false story to gain traction, especially when it’s partially true.
 In this comprehensive guide, we’ll debunk common pregnancy myths, separating fact from fiction.
+Feel free to spew these truths to your know-it-all friend or neighbor who is passing on the falsehoods, lol

 Myth #1: You Can’t Exercise During Pregnancy.
 One of the most persistent myths about pregnancy is that exercise is unsafe for expectant mothers.
 However, the reality is quite the opposite.
 In most cases, exercise is not only safe but also beneficial for pregnant women, promoting overall health, reducing the risk of gestational diabetes and hypertension, and improving mood and energy levels.